OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/create-project.md

 ---
 title: create-project
-description: Using the Octo.exe command line tool to create projects.
+description: Using the Octopus CLI to create projects.
 position: 60
 ---

-[Octo.exe](/docs/octopus-rest-api/octo.exe-command-line/index.md) can be used to create a project inside a project group.
+The [Octopus CLI](/docs/octopus-rest-api/octopus-cli/index.md) can be used to create a project inside a project group.

 Learn more about [projects](/docs/projects/index.md).